How to Get an Industrial and Commercial Machinery Wholesale Trading License in Dubai

 Once licensed, businesses must adhere to the following ongoing requirements:

-Annual licence renewal, usually 30 to 60 days before the expiry date
+Annual license renewal, usually 30 to 60 days before the expiry date

 Compliance with UAE Anti-Money Laundering (AML) regulations and Ultimate Beneficial Owner (UBO) registration